microsoft/vcpkg-docs/vcpkg/users/binarycaching.md

 The `<rw>` optional parameter for certain sources controls whether they will be consulted for downloading binaries (`read`)(default), whether on-demand builds will be uploaded to that remote (`write`), or both (`readwrite`).

+The additional command line option `--x-binary-cache-github-actions` is equivalent to a binary source of "clear;x-gha,readwrite".

 ## <a name="aws"></a> AWS S3 provider

 [!INCLUDE [experimental](../../includes/experimental.md)]